cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 denoted with the `default` keyword, that provides a default implementation of the method to classes that implement the interface.
 An implementing class can override a default method, if desired; this is similar to regular method overriding in inheritance (discussed in a later reading), except the original implementation of a default method is declared in an interface and not in a class.
+In other words, default methods allow implementing classes to compile even if they don't override the default method.
+The decision is left up to the developer of the implementing class.

-Since the method is defined at the interface level, the implementation should be general in the sense that it is not specific to any implementing class.
+Since default methods are defined at the interface level, the implementation should be general in the sense that it is not specific to any implementing class.
 In this case, we have three states: `STYLED`, `UNSTYLED`, and `UNKNOWN`.
 At the interface level, using `UNKNOWN` is the most appropriate since we can't say whether a particular object is styled or unstyled at this level.